- - Arts and Humanities Courses

 Master of Teaching (Secondary)

 The Master of Teaching (Secondary) is designed for graduates who, through their first degree, have the skills and understandings required for teaching in one or two subject areas in secondary schools.
 Applicants must have a first degree with appropriate qualifications for secondary teaching.
-The appropriateness of the studies taken in the first degree is determined by UWS but is consistent with the qualifications standards set by the NSW Institute of Teachers Subject Content Requirements for Teaching in a NSW Secondary School.
+The appropriateness of the studies taken in the first degree is determined by UWS but is consistent with the qualifications standards set by the NSW Board of Studies, Teaching and Educational Standards Subject Content Requirements for Teaching in a NSW Secondary School.
 You will focus on the practical issues in schools, and teaching and learning, through a balance of on-campus classes and theory and a variety of professional experiences.

 In secondary school settings, teachers who can provide inspiration and direction to their pupils are highly valued.
 The UWS secondary teaching program gives you the best possible chance of becoming such a teacher and playing a leadership role for others.